KaiserKlayton/potsdam_soccer/README.md

 ```

 ## Requirements
-We assume to have a running python verion 2.7 on the system.
-Further we use the well known anna dependecy parser.
-This parser needs to be placed in the parser folder.
+We assume to have a running Python verion 2.7 on the system.
+Furthermore, we use the well known anna dependecy parser.
+This parser needs to be placed in ~/parser/.
 We used anna-3.3 for the english ticker messages.
-Following structure will be assumed that the program works correctly.
+The following structure will be assumed for the program to run correctly:
 ```
 parser
 ├── anna-3.3.jar
 ├── anna-3.61.jar
 ├── models.de
 │   ├── lemmatizer.model
 │   ├── mtag.model
 │   ├── parser.model
 │   └── tagger.model
 ├── models.en
 │   ├── lemmatizer.model
 │   ├── parser.model
 │   └── tagger.model
 ├── parse2.sh
 ├── parse.sh
 ```

 ## Data
 ### Input
 All ticker files need to be placed in the same directory.
-The directory is easily selected using the commandline argument `-- tickers DIR`.
+This directory is easily selected using the commandline argument `-- tickers DIR`.

 ### Output
-The results are stored in the data/output folder.
+The results are stored in ~/data/output/.
 Each run gets its own subdir named by a timestamp.
->>>>>>> 666bb3d0667d72e42d609c94341209a89a1a46ac